-There are three dates $t \in \{0, 1, 2\}$ and no time discounting.
-There is a firm owned and run by a risk-neutral manager.
-At t = 0, the owner-manager has access to an investment project that costs I > 0 at t = 0.
-The owner-manager has no wealth at t = 0 and needs to borrow I from risk-neutral lenders to undertake the project.
-At t = 1, the project succeeds with probability p, in which case it generates a cash flow of $R \in [0, \overline{R}]$.
+I>0 at t=0.
+The owner-manager has no wealth at t=0 and needs to borrow I from risk-neutral lenders to undertake the project.
+At t=1, the project succeeds with probability p, in which case it generates a cash flow of $R \in [0, \bar{R}]$.
 If the project fails, it generates no cash flow.
-Before the investment decision at t = 0, the cash flow R is drawn according to the probability density function f > 0 and is observable to the owner-manager and the lenders.
+Before the investment decision at t=0, the cash flow R is drawn according to the probability density function f>0 and is observable to the owner-manager and the lenders.

 The owner-manager's noncontractible effort determines the probability of success p.
 If the owner-manager shirks, then $p = p_L > 0$.
 If the owner-manager exerts effort, she incurs a disutility of effort c > 0, and p increases to $p = p_H$, where $p_L < p_H < 1$.
 Define $\Delta p := p_H - p_L$.
-We assume that p_L is sufficiently low, such that the project's NPV is negative if the owner-manager shirks (i.e., we assume $p_L \bar{R} - I < 0$).
+We assume that p_L is sufficiently low, such that the project's net present value is negative if the owner-manager shirks (i.e., we assume $p_L \bar{R} - I < 0$).

-At t=1, the firm can be liquidated with liquidation value D>0, where D<I. More generally, D corresponds to the value of the firm under creditor control without the incumbent ownermanager.
-If the firm is not liquidated at t=1 and continues to date t=2, the owner-manager receives noncontractible private benefits of control B>0 and the firm generates a continuation value V>0.
-For example, B can capture the owner-manager's nontransferable private benefit from running the firm or a benefit from better future employment opportunities.
-V can capture the value of future investment opportunities.
+At t=1, lenders can take control of the firm if the firm defaults, in which case the firm generates value D>0, which accrues to lenders, where D<I. In other words, D corresponds to the value of the firm under lender control without the incumbent owner-manager.
+If lenders do not take control of the firm at t=1 or if the owner-manager does not invest, the owner-manager receives the noncontractible private benefit of B>0 and the firm generates a continuation value of V>0 at t=2.
+For example, B captures an owner's private benefits of control or a manager's future labor income.
+V captures the value of future investment opportunities.
+Intuitively, V+B captures the full future value of the firm's assets in place.
 To focus on interesting cases, we assume that V+B>D.

-The owner-manager can finance the project's cost I with short-term debt, which stipulates the face value F to be paid to lenders at $t=1.^{13}$ In particular, we assume that equity financing is not feasible.
+The owner-manager can finance the project's cost I with short-term debt, which stipulates the face value F to be paid to lenders at $t=1.^{14}$ In particular, we assume that equity financing is not feasible.
 Lenders behave competitively in the sense that a loan, if any, makes zero profit.
-If the firm defaults at t=1 when the project fails, lenders have the right to liquidate the firm and obtain the liquidation value D. However, with probability $\mu \in (0,1)$, the owner-manager obtains a fraction $\alpha > 0$ of the liquidation value D, capturing potential deviations from absolute priority.
-The random variable that determines whether there is a deviation from absolute priority realizes at t=1 before the liquidation decision.
+If the firm defaults at t=1 when the project fails, lenders have the right to take control of the firm.
+However, with probability $\mu \in (0,1)$, the owner-manager can obtain fraction $\alpha \in (0,1]$ of value D if lenders take control of the firm.
+Intuitively, μ captures the owner-manager's bargaining power in bankruptcy.
+The random variable that determines whether the owner-manager obtains a fraction α of the value D realizes at t=1 before the lenders' decision to take control of the firm.